 The school provides Internet wireless access, sport areas and a family atmosphere to welcome you.

 During the inscription you can schedule the most convenient time.
-In Sihanoukville there are classes on Monday, Wednesday and Friday morning.
-There are not lessons out of the school.

 The fee is a support to the educational projects of Don Bosco in Cambodia.
 Welcome if you want to make a donation to the social communication and journalism program.
+More information, click here.